0

 Emotional value — what it represents

-A Charizard SAR or a Gold Pikachu have a value beyond the market.
-They are part of a universe that has touched generations.
-Their desirability is not linked to a competitive meta-game — it's linked to 25 years of Pokémon culture.
+A Charizard SAR or a Gold Pikachu have a value that goes beyond the market.
+They are part of a universe that has marked entire generations.
+Their desirability is not linked to a competitive meta-game — it is linked to 25 years of Pokémon culture.
 This type of value does not collapse with a new expansion.

 Potential value — what it could be worth tomorrow

-AR and SAR cards of popular Pokémon (Charizard, Pikachu, Gardevoir, Eevee) have historically maintained or increased their value in the medium term.
+Popular Pokémon ARs and SARs (Charizard, Pikachu, Gardevoir, Eevee) have historically maintained or increased their value in the medium term.
 Well preserved, well protected, they have real potential for appreciation — not guaranteed, but documented.
 This is not the promise of an investment.
 It is the reality of a well-chosen card.

 "You're not just buying a card to open.
-You're buying something beautiful, collectible and potentially valuable.
-All three at the same time."
+You're buying something beautiful, collectible, and potentially valuable.
+All three at once."

 Positioning — where The Lucky Hand lives